pcraciunoiu/embrangler_pelican/content/posts/2015-11-20-objections-and-misconsceptions-of-a-consulting-relationship.md

 # Part time can actually be more productive than full time

+First off, I just want to get the obvious out of the way.
+I'm not saying it's always better to work with a consultant.
+There are many situations in which a full time employee makes more sense.

 Many employers seem to think that more time equals more stuff done.
 For any kind of demanding working (mental or physical), it is simply not true.

 __Past the warmup period, the most productive hours are the first 3-4.
 Then productivity drops.__